sunny525s/Regularization/README.md

   <img src="double_descent.png" width="800">
 </p>

 **Figure 16:** _Deep Double Descent.
 The test error initially follows the classical U-shaped curve as model capacity increases, but then rises again before descending a second time—a phenomenon known as double descent.
-This illustrates that increasing model size beyond the interpolation threshold can improve generalization, contrary to traditional bias-variance tradeoff intuition._ [Nakkiran et al., 2019, https://arxiv.org/pdf/1912.02292]
+This illustrates that increasing model size beyond the interpolation threshold can improve generalization, contrary to traditional bias-variance tradeoff intuition._ ([Nakkiran et al., 2019](https://arxiv.org/pdf/1912.02292))

 Why it works comes down to the role of **implicit regularization**.
 Even though these large models are capable of memorizing the training data in many ways, the training dynamics often steer them toward solutions that generalize.
 In particular, when operating in the **interpolation regime** where the empirical loss $\mathcal{L}(h) \approx 0$, the optimization process effectively becomes: